DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPopup/1 Configuration/toolbarItems/html.md

 ---
 ---
 ##### shortDescription
-Specifies HTML markup to insert into the toolbar item element.
+Specifies the HTML markup to be inserted into the toolbar item element.

 ---
 <!-- %fullDescription% -->